Participation

 • carrying responsibility

-• taking part in exchange
+• taking part in simple voluntary exchange

 • remaining reachable to clarification